Design Technology

 Progression in Skills and Understanding

-- Cyclical: Children return to the key areas again and again during their time in primary school.
+- Children return to the key areas again and again during their time in primary school.

-- Increasing depth: Each time a key area is revisited it is covered with greater complexity.
+- Each time a key area is revisited it is covered with greater complexity.

-- Prior Knowledge: Upon returning to each key area, prior knowledge is utilised so pupils can build upon previous foundations, rather than starting again.
+- Upon returning to each key area, prior knowledge is utilised so pupils can build upon previous foundations, rather than starting again.

-Consistent progression in design technology is essential and our ‘Progression of Skills and Understanding’ document clearly outlines how children will develop year-on-year.
+Consistent progression in design and technology is essential and our ‘Progression of Skills and Knowledge’ documents clearly outline how children will develop year-on-year in each of the key aspects.

 As with all learning at Preston Park, technical vocabulary acquisition is prioritised and correct spellings and vocabulary are insisted upon and modelled at all times.